- Heart disease is the leading cause of death in the United States and a leading factor in the development of CKD

-- Persons with end-stage renal disease, on dialysis, are more likely to die from heart disease than kidney failure
+- Persons with advanced CKD and end-stage renal disease (those on dialysis or with a kidney transplant) are more likely to die from heart disease than kidney failure

 - CKD and CVD share a number of risk factors, including type 2 diabetes and hypertension